magento/devdocs/src/guides/v2.4/graphql/mutations/add-requisition-list-items-to-cart.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`requisitionListUid`| ID | The unique ID of the requisition list.
-`requisitionListItemUids`| [ID!] | An array of UIDs presenting products to be added to the cart.
-If no UIDs are specified, all items in the requisition list will be added to the cart.
+`requisitionListUid`| ID | The unique ID of the requisition list `requisitionListItemUids`| [ID!] | An array of UIDs presenting products to be added to the cart.
+If no UIDs are specified, all items in the requisition list will be added to the cart

 ## Output attributes